Yuki-okuma/rcjp24_readme/rc_en.md

 [@Home 2022 Rules](https://athome.robocup.org/wp-content/uploads/2022_rulebook.pdf)

 ## Main Goal
-The robot need to find three guests in living room and provide to the operator the guests' name and two characteristics (e.g. age, sex, color of clothes) from each guests.

 The robot has to take two new guests to the living room to introduce them and offer a free place to sit.

 <br>